Transfer Pricing & Intangibles

 Your highly acclaimed instructors are all member of TPA Global, a solution house in 60+ countries on business, tax and technology.
 The chief editor of this course is:

 Steef Huibregtse is the founder and CEO of Transfer Pricing Associates (TPA) Global.
 Steef has more than 30 years experience in the area of Transfer Pricing strategy, value chain analysis, digital transformation and data factories, risk management, design, documentation, controversy management and implementation.
 Steef recently launched a global tax controversy platform with 'the best in class litigators and mediators'.
-Steef himself frequently acts as expert witness on global/regional transfer pricing/BEPS disputes.
+Steef himself frequently acts as expert witness on global/regional Transfer Pricing/BEPS disputes.

 Transfer Pricing Professional

-Become a Transfer Pricing Professional with the most unique training package in the world including study trainer and e-exam
+Become a Transfer Pricing Professional with probably the most unique training package in the world including study trainer and e-exam

 In this top level distance/online learning course you will learn how to use technology to manage tax effectively and successfully, how to design and implement a Tax Technology plan and to streamline your tax workflows